 Key to the success of the Kudzu system is the rapid delivery of ILL materials to Kudzu participants.
 All Kudzu libraries agree to provide expedited delivery to Kudzu partners.
-To facilitate this, ASERL has contracted with Lanter Delivery Service to provide courier services between 16 of the 19 Kudzu participants.
-(Lanter Delivery participants are marked with an asterisk below.)
-The other Kudzu libraries provide expedited delivery using various other services.
+To facilitate this, ASERL has contracted with an optional courier service to expedite delivery at a discounted cost.

 More Information about the Kudzu Program

 - Participating Library Contact Information (Google Sheet).
 Updated March 2022.

 - Current ILS Systems used in ASERL Libraries

 - Auburn University*